Gardening Calendar

 • Continue watering adequately until frost.

-• Cover the crown of your plants with wood chips, leaves, etc. for winter protection.
+• Cover the crown of your plants with oak leaves, mulch, or pine needles for winter protection.

 Winter